gauravraj0510/My-Notes-Android/README.md

 This app is built for practising Firebase implementation and also to learn storing data on cloud
 ## Features
  - Online sync and Real time updates
- - Data is saved on cloud hence no internal memory of the phone is used
+ - Data is saved using Firebase Firestore

 ## Example Pictures
 <div>